marcelomaidden/marcelomaidden/README.md

 * Ruby
 * Rails

-# I have knowledge in some languages, frameworks and technologies
+# I have knowledge in some languages, frameworks, and technologies
 * Python
     * and its framework Django
 * Javascript